OberstKrueger/www-oberstkrueger-com/report/programming/project-euler-in-swift/index.md

 > Find the largest palindrome made from the product of two 3-digit numbers.

 	func p004(input: Int = 999) -> Int {
-		var output = 0
+		var output: Int = 0

 		while output == 0 {
-			for firstNumber in stride(from: input, to: 1, by: -1) {
+			for firstNumber: Int in stride(from: input, to: 1, by: -1) {
 				if firstNumber.square < output {
 					break
 				}
-				for secondNumber in stride(from: firstNumber, to: 1, by: -1) {
+				for secondNumber: Int in stride(from: firstNumber, to: 1, by: -1) {
-					let testNumber = firstNumber * secondNumber
-					if testNumber > output && String(testNumber).isPalindrome {
+					let testNumber: Int = firstNumber * secondNumber if testNumber > output && String(testNumber).isPalindrome {
 						output = testNumber
 					}